s1ntaxe770r/do-pl-k8s/README.md

 # do-pl-k8s 🚀

 Q: What's this?

 A: an attempt to teach myself typscript and pulumi at the same time

 Q: I thought you don't like javascript?

-A: True but I like types
+A: True,  but I like types

 Q: So what does this do?

 A: This project provisons a kubernetes cluster on digitalocean and deploy Ingress-Nginx using the helm provider